 Recently, I shared about ThirdLove, a new undergarment company that’s been my go-to recently.
 I absolutely love the 24/7 t-shirt bra, have purchased it in both colors, and await more colors being added to the line.
-If you want to give it a try, you can use this link to get$20 off your first purchase.

 Let’s get down to business.
 Once you’ve made your investment in your lovely lingerie that surely will bring with it confidence and comfort no matter what else you’re wearing, it’s bound to need a wash or two on occasion.

 How often you wash your undergarments I’ll leave up to you.
 But the experts recommend after every few wears (unless of course you got all gross and sweaty in them, in which case, it’s time for a wash no matter what).Having a healthy collection of bras from which to choose each morning also extends the life of your intimates.
 Obviously, a wide collection means each one gets less frequent wear and, consequently, remains in good condition longer.
 But rotating between several bras also gives the elastic in each one time to retract and reshape before being reworn, making it last for more uses as well.

 Due to the delicate nature of the fabrics, hand washing is always a more delicate option.
 Check the tags on your specific articles, however, because many can be washed in the machine.

 To hand wash, ThirdLove recommends the following on their blog: